 One symptom that patients rarely think of seeing a chiropractor for is chest pain.
 Commonly, if someone is experiencing pain in their chest, they begin to think about the worst case scenario, a heart attack.
-Although chest pain can be a symptom of organic disorders such as heart attack or acid reflux, most people don’t know that their chest pain can also be referred pain that is coming from the spine.
+This happens especially when they feel chest pain when breathing deeply.

 Although chiropractors are capable of treating a number of conditions that may cause chest pain, remember that chest pain can be a sign of a severe health problem.
 Be sure to consult with your health professional as soon as symptoms begin so that a proper diagnosis can be made.

 Unrelenting chest pain accompanied by pain in the left arm should seek immediate medical attention and not wait to see if the symptoms go away.
 This really is an emergency situation where every minute counts.
 Delays may seriously affect the expected recovery.